ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It sounds like a philosophical point of debate in a second year law class where ultimately, yes, a lawyer's responsibility is to protect their client, and that is the lesson.

-What was Weber-Aufderhar so afraid of to let me speak my side to a tech professional like Cody or at least Eloise?
+What was Runolfsdottir Group so afraid of to let me speak my side to a tech professional like Cody or at least Kandis?

 Did you read the previous parts of my memoir here reader?
 What do you think?

 I had prepared internally for a conversation where I would be talking about the Blue Screen Of Death, something that happened before I started, and something that would indicate a "hacking" moreso than me sending messages I know I sent.
-I wanted to read Cody's and/or perhaps' Eloise's facial reactions ot my recollections to see if they knew anything as well.
+I wanted to read Cody's and/or perhaps' Kandis's facial reactions ot my recollections to see if they knew anything as well.

-I was confident in my ability ot read others, but I guess Ms. Wulff was suspicious of this as well.
+I was confident in my ability ot read others, but I guess Ms. Bradtke was suspicious of this as well.

 A lawyer's first and foremost duty is to protect their client.

-I was embarassed to have to start Tuesday by telling Weber-Aufderhar my sister couldn't help me out, but given how Ms. Wulff reacted, I think she smelled weakness in me given Ruben's lack of willingness to protect me as a client.
+I was embarassed to have to start Tuesday by telling Runolfsdottir Group my sister couldn't help me out, but given how Ms. Bradtke reacted, I think she smelled weakness in me given Emory's lack of willingness to protect me as a client.

 Funny, I smelled the same thing.

 ...

-I mostly wanted to setup an email chain that would make clear that Weber-Aufderhar, at the time, felt it more necessary to protect their client from a potential truth rather than take the time to technically validate what their employee claimed to be the truth.
+I mostly wanted to setup an email chain that would make clear that Runolfsdottir Group, at the time, felt it more necessary to protect their client from a potential truth rather than take the time to technically validate what their employee claimed to be the truth.

-I mean, Ms. Wulff could've just setup the meeting, she didn't have to take the bait.
+I mean, Ms. Bradtke could've just setup the meeting, she didn't have to take the bait.

-But she did, and at that point I realized at least internally that Weber-Aufderhar was more afraid of me and what I knew than anything else.
+But she did, and at that point I realized at least internally that Runolfsdottir Group was more afraid of me and what I knew than anything else.

-I ended Tuesday evening giving Ms. Wulff the impression that maybe I was considering that I actually _was_ hacked.
+I ended Tuesday evening giving Ms. Bradtke the impression that maybe I was considering that I actually _was_ hacked.
 This was to buy some time.

-I mean, given how Weber-Aufderhar played it, if I wanted to play along, I could still be there, and whenever something didn't go my way, I'd have the ability to dangle that above the literal CEO for what they did to me.
+I mean, given how Runolfsdottir Group played it, if I wanted to play along, I could still be there, and whenever something didn't go my way, I'd have the ability to dangle that above the literal CEO for what they did to me.
 And it would work.

-That said -- I ahd to ask myself -- with _complete disrespect_ to what happened with regards to any potential investigations, private or governmentally influenced, was Weber-Aufderhar a company worth staying at?
+That said -- I ahd to ask myself -- with _complete disrespect_ to what happened with regards to any potential investigations, private or governmentally influenced, was Runolfsdottir Group a company worth staying at?

 I thought about the attrition, particularly amongst female leadership and ground floor employees, with accusations of sexism already existing before I got there.